communitypoweredbydlot/community-website/content/en/OurStory.md

 ---
-Title: Our Story
+Title: Our Story Asociatia Community powered by DLOT
-Description: How it all started
+Description: Here's how Asociatia Community powered by DLOT started.
+How our hobby has become a way of life and why we decided to found a nonprofit organization.
 ---

+# OUR STORY

 We love to spend time in nature.
 Hiking, camping or relaxing in the hammock, we take advantage of every weekend or public holiday to escape the urban jungle.
-First, we chose places close to our home town.
-Easy to get there by foot or bike.
-But, in this continuing urbanizing world cities are expanding, and soon, our peace oasis became residential complexes and we were forced to go farther.
+First, we chose places close to our home town, easy to get there by foot or bike.
+But, in this continuing urbanizing world, cities are expanding, and soon, our peace oasis became residential complexes and we were forced to go farther.
 There are still parks, small forests and barbecue areas nearby, with their issues and shortcomings: they are crowded, noisy and mostly dirty.

 However, the greater the distance from the cities, the greater our disappointment: large deforestation, private properties and lots of trash.